viniciusov/MediaCleanup/README.md

 ## The problem
 I started to code this program to help me with an issue.
-I download a lot of media files and organize them in folders with these files, subtitles, audio, images, etc., but I realize that a lot of those folders contain just a bunch of useless files, like website information, spam, or some of them are even empty.
+I download a lot of media files and organize them in folders with these files, subtitles, audio, images, etc., but I realize that a lot of those folders are empty or contain just a bunch of useless files, like website information, spam, etc.
-Besides, I use a media server that has the functionality to delete only the media files, leaving the folder empty or with the subtitles only.
+Besides, I use a media server that has the functionality to remotely delete only the media files, leaving the folder empty or only with the subtitles files inside.
 So, I decided to code a script to cleanup these folders, removing automatically empty folders or with no media inside, renaming unwanted expressions from folders and filenames, removing files with unwanted extensions and listing all of them as a catalog.

 I know there are some alternatives on the web with more complex features like graphical interface and other stuff, but I would like to create something efficient and simple.
 More portable, just click and run.
-Just to give you an idea, I tried 2 different software for execute these tasks: one of them I couldn't run on my OS (and I can unninstall it - a lot of bugs!); and another require Java updates as soon as it was installed.
+Just to give you an idea, I tried 2 different software for execute these tasks: I couldn't run one of them on my OS (and I can't unninstall it completely - a lot of bugs!); and another require Java updates as soon as it was installed.

 *And this is how MediaCleanup was born...*